 COVID-19: Myths Versus Facts

-Myths about social distancing
+Myths about social distancing and masks

 Myth: If I am outdoors, I do not need to practice social distancing.

 Fact: While it is less likely that you will catch COVID-19 in open areas, it is still important to stay at least 6 feet away from others.
 Some people with COVID-19 have no symptoms and can spread the disease through respiratory droplets.